mmarusiak/LOQUI-unity-dialog-system/README.md

 * ~~Visual editor;~~
 * ~~Basic dialog system, player's able to enter dialog, play it through (with choices also);~~
 * ~~Customizable choice and main dialog UI sections (needs some more testing);~~
+* ~~Method calling system during dialog, methods can be added in inspector in visual editor, also with arguments;~~

 ## To do